abrahdev/karter/README.md

 [GNU Affero General Public License v3](LICENSE)

-20% of donations go to environmental causes.
+20% of donations and future revenue goes to organizations dedicated to traffic accidents